Objectives and characteristics of the study

 If you are already registered as a participant in the EORP programme, you may connect to our secure website: http://www.eorp.org

-The Executive Committee of the registry is chaired by Professor Josep Brugada, assisted by Dr. Elena Arbelo.
+The Executive Committee of the registry is chaired and conducted by Professor Josep Brugada and by Dr. Elena Arbelo.

 The Steering Committee is composed of one National Coordinator per participating country.